Employer Branding: Definition, Strategy, and Examples

 Audience-wise, you want to choose a channel your ideal candidate already engages with.
 For example, LinkedIn is a great place to reach C-level executives, while TikTok primarily helps you connect with Gen Z-ers.

-5. Choose your content formats
+Step 5: Choose your formats

 Content formats are how you pass your employer branding message to your target audience.
 They generally fall into four categories: Images, texts, audio, and videos.

-• Internal bandwidth: Some content formats demand more time, money, and expertise than others.
+• Internal bandwidth: Some formats demand more time, money, and expertise than others.
 For example, it is “cheaper” to whip up a LinkedIn post than to produce a podcast.

-Most businesses can afford to create content in multiple formats.
-In fact, the best employer brand strategies will use a mix of formats to convey their message – but research shows that video is the most powerful medium online.
+The most effective employer brand strategies will use a mix of formats to convey their message – but research shows that video is the most powerful medium online.

-6. Get employee buy-in
+Step 6: Get employee buy-in

-People are more likely to trust employees' first-hand experiences over your carefully curated branded content.
+Any public is more likely to trust employees' first-hand experiences over your carefully curated branded content.

 On average, employees have ten times as many connections as their company has followers on LinkedIn.
 On top of that, posts get 800% more engagement when they are shared on the employee’s personal social media account compared to official brand pages.

-Not all your employees will be open to sharing employer-related content on social media, and that's fine too.
+Not all your employees will be open to sharing on social media, and that's fine too.
 Don’t force them.
 Instead, focus on creating systems that make it easy for anyone to advocate for your brand online.

-7. Track performance
+Step 7: Track performance

 Track key performance metrics to know how well you've met your employer branding goals and identify areas that require improvement.
 After all, you can't improve what you don't measure.